Paris (mythology): Judgement of Paris

-However, Helen was already married to King Menelaus of Sparta.
-When Menelaus was away from home, Paris seduced Helen into running away with him.
-In the Iliad, Helen notes how she had followed Paris to Troy, and Apollodorus describes the pair taking valuables together.
-Some sources claim Paris had to raid Menelaus's house to steal Helen from him, but others say he was first welcomed in.
+While minor traditions have that Paris raided Sparta and stole Helen by force, most ancient sources claim that when Menelaus was away from home, Helen fell in love with Paris and left with him of her own free will.
+In the Iliad, Helen notes how she had followed Paris to Troy, and she is also referred in the text as his legitimate wife, equal to him in status, rather than his slave or kidnapped bride.
+Helen was also willing participant of elopement according to Hesiod, Alcaeus, and Sappho, as well as Cypria.
+Apollodorus describes the pair taking Spartan valuables together.

 The Spartans' expedition to retrieve Helen from Paris in Troy is the mythological basis of the Trojan War.
 This triggered the war because Helen was famous for her beauty throughout Achaea (ancient Greece), and had many suitors of extraordinary ability.
 Therefore, following Odysseus's advice, her father Tyndareus made all suitors promise to defend Helen's marriage to the man he chose for her.
 When Paris took her to Troy, Menelaus invoked this oath.
 Helen's other suitors, who between them represented most of Achaea's strength, wealth, and military prowess, were obliged to help bring her back.
 Thus, the whole of Greece moved against Troy in force and the Trojan War began.

 7th-century BC Melian pithamphora depicting the Judgement of Paris, Archaeological Museum of Paros.